ibm-cloud-docs/vpc/pps-create.md

 Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli).

-To create a Private Path service by using the CLI, follow these steps:
+To create a Private Path service from the CLI, follow these steps:

 1. Enter the following command: